 However, it’s not always possible for parents to resolve disputes between themselves, so it becomes necessary for third parties and/or the Court to get involved.
 This is particularly needed if there has been any domestic violence or there is a risk of harm to the children, in which case proceedings should be issued urgently at Court.
 In these sorts of circumstances, it isn’t considered appropriate for parents try to attempt any other method of resolving a child access dispute.

-This article provides a brief introduction to some of the methods available for separated parents to help them resolve child contact disputes.
-For more information get in touch with our Family Solicitors.
+Below we provide a brief introduction to some of the methods available for separated parents to help them resolve child contact disputes.

 In England and Wales a Parenting Plan is a written document that parents can negotiate and work out together.
 The plan is to help regulate and clarify the arrangements for your child’s care following separation.
 It can include a wide range of practical parenting issues such as: